 In this excerpt, Brian gets a birthday surprise the Saturday morning after he and Margo have a sleepover party in Brian’s basement.

-Meeting Margo is currently available in Kindle edition only, but will be published in print sometime in March 2017.
+Meeting Margo is available in print and ebook editions.
 For more information, scroll down or click here.

 Sometime in the middle of the night, while I dreamt about taking a ride through the battlefield with Margo and my Grandma Pressley, I felt a pair of adult hands nudging me gently.